itemir/apache_2fa/README.md

 If the test is successful, edit *apache_credentials* and *tokens.json* files and remove **test_user**.

+Maintenance
+---
+You can create new users by using *htdigest* tool:

+    $ htdigest apache_credentials yourdomain.com <new_user>

-You can create new users by using *htdigest* tool and for creating secret keys for Google Authenticator, refer to [this article](https://nerdyness2012.wordpress.com/tag/oathtool/).
+For creating secret keys for Google Authenticator, refer to [this article](https://nerdyness2012.wordpress.com/tag/oathtool/).
 You need to save generated secret keys in *tokens.json* file.

+For every successful authentication session, a new file will be created under */state* directory.
+This file is relevant until the cookie expires (default value is 6 hours for expiration).
+You will eventually want to clean stale entried in this directory. *state_clean* utility that is included the repository can be used to delete state files that are older than 24 hours.
+You can call it from a cron job daily:

+    0 * * * * <path to apache_2fa>/clean_state